PedrV/SilverHeart/README.md

 ___
 - The `replicator.py`:

-This script is the one who is encharge of once the program is opened, it will create a *"decoy file"* and open that decoy file.
+This script is the one who is in charge of once the program is opened, it will create a *"decoy file"* and open that decoy file.
 Then it will replicate the original program to a safe place, creating a registry key for the program to run on startup.
 Togheter with that, it will create a *"variable"* (file) so that it knows how to behave.

 ___